erikpt/UniversalHealthAccessAct/Bill_Text.md

-# Revised Universal Healthcare Access Act of 2026
+# Revised Universal Healthcare Access Act of 2026 (UHAA) — Updated Draft (Core‑CPI & Financing Aligned)

 ## A Bill to Establish a Hybrid Single-Payer Healthcare System in the United States